alexndrho/sticky-thoughts/README.md

 1. Clone this repo
 2. Run `npm install`
+3. Create a Firebase project.
+You can follow the instructions [here](https://firebase.google.com/docs/web/setup#create-project).
-3. Create a `.env.local` file in the root directory and add the following:
+4. Create a `.env.local` file in the root directory and add the following:

 ```
 VITE_FIREBASE_API_KEY=<YOUR_API_KEY>